Fjellstrom101/Fjellstrom101/README.md

 - 🤝 I’m currently looking for internship (LIA)

-- 🌱 I’m .
+- 🌱 I’ve got a passion for problem solving.

 - 📫 How to reach me **Linus.fjellstrom@gmail.com**

-- 📄 Know about my experiences <a href="https://github.com/100rabhcsmc/Me.io/blob/master/01SaurabhChavanReactNativeResume.pdf" target="blank">Resume</a>
 <br/>

 ---